Sherborne: Education

 There has been a school in Sherborne since the time of King Alfred, who was educated there.
-The school was re-founded in 1550 as King Edward's grammar school, using some of the old abbey buildings, though it is now known simply as Sherborne School.
-The school is one of the independent schools in Britain, with alumni such as Cecil Day-Lewis, Alan Turing, Jeremy Irons, Chris Martin, John le Carré, Hugh Bonneville and John Cowper Powys.
+The school was refounded in 1550, as King Edward's Grammar School, using some of the old abbey buildings; an independent school, it is now known simply as Sherborne School.
+Alumni include Cecil Day-Lewis, Alan Turing, Jeremy Irons, Chris Martin, John le Carré, Hugh Bonneville and John Cowper Powys.
 Sherborne School operates Sherborne International, a school which seeks to integrate international students into the British public school tradition.